aria-systems-group/Fault-Identification-via-Bayesian-Inference/README.md

 ```
 python3 main.py --help
 ```
-We included two test cases in the `tests/` directory.
-The tests can either be ran individually by calling `main.py` **or** ran all at once by running
+We included two example cases in the `examples/` directory.
+The examples can either be ran individually by calling `main.py` **or** ran all at once by running
 ```
 bash run_tests.sh
 ```